 to take the necessary action.
 Members should contact the Club Manager or a Member of the Committee for support and guidance on the informal and formal action which can be taken.

 5. Consequences of not following this policy

-Any member found to be in breach of the above may be subject to disciplinary action.
+Any member found to be in breach of the above may be subject to disciplinary action to include possible loss of membership.
 If they are also found to be in breach of the Data Protection Act 1998 or other relevant legislation or copyright, it could lead to criminal proceedings and prosecution.